ukayani/scalator-ecs/akka-cluster-post.md

 Our team maintains a service powered by a multi-node Akka cluster.
 Akka cluster enables us to build distributed, fault-tolerant services which can span multiple machines.
 Given our recent move to Docker, the team wanted to deploy our clustered service using the same platform we use for all services: Amazon ECS.
 In this post we will cover the basics of Amazon ECS along with a strategy for deploying clustered Akka applications on it.

-Before we dive into the specifics of Clustered Akka service deployments, lets go through some Amazon ECS basics:
+Before we dive into the specifics of Clustered Akka service deployments, let's go through some Amazon ECS basics:

 ## Amazon Elastic Container Service Detour